tomtang502/tomtang502.github.io/_pages/about.md

 I used to be a big fan of subatomic particles and quantum physics, and I've both won awards in Physics Olympiad and done researches in physics before I started my undergraduate life (Checkout the bottom in [Publications](/publications/)).

 > Advanced perception make better and easier control in robots.

-This site is still under construction so please don't refer to it right away!